 On the one hand, a branch office is dependent on the parent company and cannot be the bearer of rights and duties, for example.
 On the other hand, the branch office can operate relatively independently at an economic and commercial level, which means that it could be run as an independent business without any significant changes.
 Indeed, a branch office of a foreign company is not a Liechtenstein enterprise, because the foreign parent company is financially responsible, but it is governed by Liechtenstein law and it is treated like a Liechtenstein company.

 Branch offices can be set up by a company limited by shares (AG), a company with limited liability (GmbH) or by commercial general partnerships and limited partnerships.
 The formation of a branch office does not require any minimum capital.
-However, a business licence and the entry in the commercial register are required.
+However, a business licence for qualified trade respectively a business registration for simple trade and the entry in the commercial register are required.
 The administrative costs incurred as a result of the entry amounts to CHF 200.00 to 350.00.

 In most enterprises, a separate profit and loss account and balance sheet are maintained for each branch office.